pantelisantonoudiou/MatWAND/Docs/Step-by-Step.md

 ---

-#### 3) Choose the data folder where LFP/EEG binary files are present.
+#### 3- Choose the data folder

-- After the properties are chosen, the user will be prompted to choose a data folder.
+- After the properties are chosen, the user will be prompted to choose a data folder, where the LFP/EEG files are present.
 - It is recommended that the data folder is under a parent folder as MatWAND will subsequently create an analysis folder.
 - In this example the ***.adibin*** files are situated in the ***raw_data*** folder which is placed under the ***test_mat*** parent directory.

 ![Banner](/Images/tutorial/load_raw_data.png)

 - After the folder is loaded, a file check is run on the background to determine if the files have been named properly.
 - If the file check passes successfully, then the MatWAND status bar will show that the folder was loaded.
-Click [here](/Docs/Inputs.md) to see how to name and structure files.
+(Follow the links for more information on how to [name](/Docs/File_Naming.md) and [structure](/Docs/Inputs.md) files).

 ![Banner](/Images/tutorial/gui_raw_data_loaded.png)

 ---

-#### 4) Initiate spectral analysis (STFT or Short-time Fourier transform)
+#### 4. Initiate spectral analysis (STFT or Short-time Fourier transform)

 - When the ***Get FFT*** button is toggled by the user, the LFP/EEG data will be converted to spectrograms and stored under the analysis folder.
 - The analysis folder is created automatically from MatWAND and is named after the chosen channel.
 In this example, the folder is named ***analysis_bla***.